benj-lazaro/medical-concierge/README.md

 # Medical Concierge

-A blackbox recreation of a patient management system.
+A recreation of an existing patient management system.

 ## What is it

-This project is a recreated version of a patient management system, built as a learning exercise to reinforce my understanding of HTML, CSS and JavaScript.
+This project is built solely as an exercise to reinforce my relearning of HTML, CSS and JavaScript.

-The application is a simplified representation of the original system, designed to manage patient queues based on unique ticket numbers issues at the medical facility's entrace.
+To demonstrate my skills building a web application from scratch using the core Web technologies and by hand, without using a framework.

-The goal is to demonstrate my skills in building a web-based application from scratch, using the three core technologies.
+The application is a simplified representation of a live system, designed to manage patient queues based on ticket numbers issued at a medical facility's concierge.